 (Please click to watch our Rome in A Day Shore Excursion Viedeo)

-Your Shore Excursions are limited in time, so RomeCabs designed a special Rome tour from Civitavecchia that enables you to see as much of teh Eternal City as possible highlighting the major ancient monuments such as the Colosseum, Circus Maximus, Roman Forum and the Pantheon, famous piazzas such as the Spanish Steps and Trevi Foutain, the awe inspiring St Peter's Basilica, and the masterpiece-filled Vatican Museums.
+Shore Excursions are limited in time, so RomeCabs designed a special tour of Rome staring from the cruise port of Civitavecchia that offers you the opportunity to see as much of the Eternal City as possible highlighting the most exciting ancient monuments such as the Colosseum, Circus Maximus, Roman Forum and the Pantheon, famous piazzas such as the Spanish Steps and Trevi Foutain, the awe inspiring St Peter's Basilica, and the masterpiece-filled Vatican Museums.

-Your professional Rome Cabs Driver will meet you up at the pier next to your ship at 8:00 AM with a sign bearing your name, and you will be returned back to the pier at approximately 5:00 PM.
+Your professional Rome Cabs Driver will meet you on the pier next to your ship at 8:00 AM with a sign bearing your name, and you will be returned back to the pier at approximately 5:00 PM.

-Will your shore excursion begin at your ship in Civitavecchia and end at your hotel accommodation in Rome?
-Visit our new Post-Cruise Shore Excursion option.
+Post-Cruise Tours: Does shore excursion start from your ship in Civitavecchia and end at your hotel accommodation in Rome?
+Visit our popular Post-Cruise Shore Excursion option.

 The leisurely drive from the Civitavecchia Port to Rome takes approximately 90 minutes, and along the way you will have the opportunity to admire the lush Etruscan land of Lazio as the driver explains many of the things you will see during your drive.

 (please click on image to see more photos of Rome)